theycallmesef/hubot-standup-formstack-cron/README.md

 ## Configuration

-Requires a Formstack form and access to Formstack api.\
+Requires a Formstack form and access to Formstack api.
+All forms must be on the same account, and the api key must have access to all of the forms you want to add to this script.\
 [Formstack](https://www.formstack.com/) - "*An intuitive, drag-and-drop form and workflow builder that allows businesses to collect information that matters and automate processes*".